RTEMS/rtems-docs/eng/glossary.rst

     ISVV
         This term is an acronym for Independent Software Verification and Validation.

+    nondeterministic
+        This term refers to a choice being made in a system where the precise (deterministic) reason for that choice is hard to reason about.
+The most common example is when developing concurrent code, where often the only practical approach is to assume that the sheduler is *nondeterministic*.

+    refinement
+        This term describes a relationship between the semantics of software engineering artifacts at different levels.
+This relationship characterises when a lower-level artifact can be viewed as a correct implementation of the corresponding high-level artifact.
+The most common form of refinement is that which relates a specification to the code that implements it.

     ReqIF
         This term is an acronym for
         `Requirements Interchange Format <https://www.omg.org/spec/ReqIF/About-ReqIF/>`_.

     RTEMS
         This term is an acronym for Real-Time Executive for Multiprocessor Systems.

+    scenario
+        This terms refers to a single run of a concurrent system where :term:`nondeterministic` choices have been resolved in some way.
+One form of :term:`semantics` for a concurrent system is the set of all possible *scenarios*.

+    semantics
+        This term refers to the meaning of a language or notation.

     software component
         This term is defined by ECSS-E-ST-40C 3.2.28 as a "part of a software